samuelstjean/nlsam/README.md

 cd path/to/git/repo
 python setup.py build_ext -i
 ```

+Don't forget to add the path where you cloned everything to your PYTHONPATH.
 <!---

 #### 1.a.
 Windows and Mac : Get a python 2.7 distribution, which can be easily installed with http://continuum.io/downloads#all